 APA Style Citation

 Tobin, Declan.
 (2017).
-Cowboys, Outlaws, and Heroes - American History For Kids.
+The Wild West Kids Facts - Outlaws And Cowboys.
 American History for Kids.
 Retrieved from http://www.americanhistoryforkids.com/cowboys-outlaws-heroes/